Sliding Window Polar Codes: Sliding Window Polar Codes

-Vector $x^{(s)} = \hat{u}^{(s)} \cdot T_M$ is then calculated to be used as partial sum, namely to update the LLR buffer as $l = (-1)^{x^{(s)}} \cdot l + y^{(s+1)}$.
-The decoding of last sub input vector $\hat{u}^{(S)}$ constitutes an exception since it is obtained using directly the content of the LLR buffer $l$, i.e. imposing $v=l$.
-Finally, the input vector estimation $\hat{u}$ is obtained juxtaposing the sub input vectors as $\hat{u} = [\hat{u}^{(1)},\dots,\hat{u}^{(S)}]$.
-This decoding strategy can be run on-the-fly during the reception of channel signals.
-This procedure is depicted in Figure~\ref{fig:dec}.
-An SC list decoder \cite{tal_list} for the proposed sliding window polar codes can be easily implemented on the basis of the described decoding algorithm.
+This decoding strategy can be run on-the-fly during the reception of channel outputs as depicted in Figure~\ref{fig:dec}.
+An SC list-based decoder \cite{tal_list} can be easily implemented on the basis of the described decoding algorithm.